SaiBolam/Sample-Streaming-API-s-and-Mock-Server-/README.md

 - `GET    /api/streams/:id/health`

 ## restart server by killing all the sessions using below commnads in your terminal
+sometimes you may experince error while stopping and restarting server that means your server may be running on the same port else where on you local and in that sitaution just to save time you may kill the server and restart to do that follow the below steps

 - Open Command Prompt as Administrator and run:

   netstat -ano | findstr :3000